study-palz/study-palz.github.io/index.md

 ## 🛡️ Safety & Admin Support

-- All meetings happen in ICSpace for student safety.
+- All meetings happen in UH Campus for student safety.
 - Admins can monitor activity and step in if issues arise.

 ---